HL7/cql-ig/input/pages/operations.md

 ##### Expression With Parameters

-This examples evaluates the expression `2 + X` where `X` is a parameter passed in the `parameters` parameter with the value of 2:
+This example evaluates the expression `2 + X` where `X` is a parameter passed in the `parameters` parameter with the value of 2:

 ```
 POST [base]/$cql